Convergence rates for an Adaptive Biasing Potential scheme from a Wasserstein optimization perspective: Mathematical framework and results

+\end{prop} The proof of Proposition~\ref{prop:rho_alpha} is given in Section~\ref{sec:minimizer}.
+Recall from Section~\ref{sec:PMFmethods} that, under suitable conditions (particularily, a good choice of collective variables), \(D_\infty\) is large.
+The fact that \(D_\alpha\) converges to \(D_\infty\) as \(\alpha\) goes to infinity motivates the introduction of \(\F_\alpha\).
+More precisely, notice that the marginal of $\rho^*_\alpha$ in the collective variables satisfies:

-In other words, compared with $\rho^*$, $\rho^*_\alpha$ is the probability measure which has, on the one hand, the same conditional densities of $x_2$ given $x_1$ but, on the other hand, a marginal distribution in $x_1$ for which the temperature has been multiplied by $1+\alpha$.
+In other words, compared with $\rho^*$, $\rho^*_\alpha$ is the probability measure which has, on the one hand, the same conditional densities of $x_2$ given $x_1$, but, on the other hand, a marginal distribution in $x_1$ for which the temperature has been multiplied by $1+\alpha$.
 As a consequence, following~\cite{Lelievre_twoscale}, when the conditional distributions of $x_2$ given $x_1$ are not multimodal while the marginal law along $x_1$ is at a sufficiently large temperature, the optimal log-Sobolev constant of $\rho_\alpha^*$ is much larger than the one of $\rho^*$, and thus much easier to sample.
+Indeed, for a non-convex potential, at low temperature, the log-Sobolev constant (namely the parameter $\lambda$ in~\eqref{eq:LSI}) decays exponentially fast to zero with the energy barriers and the system size (besides, let us mention that for temperatures larger than a critical threshold, it can be shown that the log-Sobolev constant becomes independent from the dimension), see \cite{Delgadino,lelievre2012two,M40} and references within.

 In order to sample $\rho^*_\alpha$, one can use algorithms to minimize $\mathcal F_\alpha$, which can be done following the associated Wasserstein gradient descent~\cite{ambrosio2005gradient}:

 where

 is the linear functional derivative of the free energy.
 In other words,